 ADRM Software develops industry data models, which consist of a set of 21-30 industry-specific data models that reflect the information typically required by companies in a specific industry.

 These models are developed from core competencies, direct industry experience, research and industry best-practices.

 Each set of industry models consists of an Enterprise Data Model or a Data Warehouse Model and approximately 21-30 Business Area Models.

 Each data model:

-For a complete list of industries supported please refer to the Industry Models menu above.
+For a complete list of industries supported please refer to the Industry Models menu above or see the second page of the Data Model Datasheet which can be downloaded from the Downloads menu above.

 A data model is a graphic representation of the data within a specific area of interest.